-How Does SBA Calculate Annual Receipts
+How Does SBA Calculate Annual Receipts?

 Your small business can be either evaluated by the amount of annual receipt or by the number of employees your company has.
 Your size is related to each NAICS code.
 To qualify as small, calculating the number of employees can be relatively simple.
-Companies get into legal trouble due to calculation of annual receipts.
+Companies get into legal trouble due to the calculation of annual receipts.

-(1) The Federal income tax return and any amendments filed with the IRS on or before the date of self-certification must be used to determine the size status of a concern.
+(1) The Federal income tax return and any amendments filed with the IRS on or before the date of self-certification must be used to determine the status of a concern.
 SBA will not use tax returns or amendments filed with the IRS after the initiation of a size determination.

 (2) When a concern has not filed a Federal income tax return with the IRS for a fiscal year which must be included in the period of measurement, SBA will calculate the concern’s annual receipts for that year using any other available information, such as the concern’s regular books of account, audited financial statements, or information contained in an affidavit by a person with personal knowledge of the facts.

 At the end of the day, you want to make it a priority to take proactive measures and make sure that your company meets the SBA small business size standard.
 When you are bidding on federal government contracts, you can be very exposed to the havoc of facing an SBA size bid protest.

 - Prepare and defend against SBA size protests